-Starting the year with To Kill a Mockingbird, students are then introduced to Shakespeare in our study of Macbeth.
-Nonfiction texts are explored with a focus on objectivity and bias.
-Using a variety of text as models, students write personal narratives as well as different styles of five paragraph essays.
-There are two guided units including a selection of modern young adult novels and classic novellas.
-Poetry is used to augment understanding of theme.
+Students will read To Kill a Mockingbird and other works of fiction and non-fiction.
+Students are introduced to Shakespeare through our study of Macbeth.
+Using a variety of text as models, students write personal narratives, as well as different styles of five paragraph essays.
+Guided reading units include a selection of modern young adult novels.
+Poetry is used to augment understanding of theme and tone.
 Grammatical instruction focuses on sentence structure and style.
 Vocabulary study is drawn from class literature and augmented by vocabulary text.

 The curriculum covers American history from the pre-Revolutionary War period to the Civil War.
 This course emphasizes political and social history.
 This is largely a discussion class, which teaches children to attend to, understand, and appreciate others’ viewpoints.
 Students also work on note-taking skills throughout the year and an extensive research paper in the winter term.